ONSdigital/rm-case-service/README.md

 [Improvements](IMPROVEMENTS.md)

 ## Running

-There are two ways of running this service

 * Run
     ```bash
     cp .maven.settings.xml ~/.m2/settings.xml  # This only needs to be done once to set up mavens settings file